Get to know our board.

 Board Member

-Brad Hauge spent 18 of the past 20 years doing high school youth ministry at First Presbyterian Church in Spokane, WA.
-Every one of those years (excepting Covid) included 1-2 trips down to Tijuana to partner with DOXA in home building trips.
-He still has vivid memories of riding around in the back of a cargo van with some friends after presenting a family with keys to a new home on his first trip in 1995.
-The memories of rapping Cypress Hill on the roof that year are also just as vivid!
-Brad currently serves as the Director of Intergenerational Ministry and Mission at FPC and is excited to continue the church’s partnership with DOXA in both new and familiar ways.
-Live music, time with his wife and two daughters, a great book, and suffering through each Mariners season are the preferred ways Brad spends his time.
-The M’s should just win more consistently!
+One of Brad’s favorite memories from those trips is rapping Cypress Hill on the roof of a Doxa house.
+In addition to his work at Doxa, Brad currently serves as the Director of Intergenerational Ministry and Mission at FPC in Spokane and is excited to continue the church’s partnership with Doxa in both new and familiar ways.
+Live music, time with his wife and two daughters, a great book, and suffering through each Seattle Mariners season are the preferred ways Brad spends his time.

 TAMI HOLLAND